RobertDober/Forwarder19/README.md

 to the forwarded invocation.
 This slice will be extended by the actual parameters of the invocation of the proxy method (e.g. the instance method defined by the `forward` method itself).

+### Passing More Parameters

-If with is an array it is splatted into the invocation, as becomes obvious in this example.
+If `with:` is passed an array, it is splatted into the invocation, thus allowing us to pass more than one parameter.
+This becomes clearer with an example.

 ```ruby